erwrfdsavcz/Visualization/README.md

 # Visualization
-Visualization of learned temporal attentionn in TCP
+Visualization of the learnt temporal attentionn in TCP.

 ![fig](vis_fig.png)